Compensation hope for Park First investors.

 In the latest proceedings, the FCA are alleging that Park First’s scheme was promoted to the public using false or misleading statements.
 The FCA further alleges that there was no proper basis for the very high quoted return on investment (up to 12% after 5 years) and that the investment valuations were based on unrealistic returns.

 The FCA is asking the court to order Park First to pay its investors a “just sum”, that could be shared among the investors who lost out financially.

 The FCA is also seeking a declaration that the schemes were collective investment schemes and that they were operated unlawfully.
 The FCA are also seeking injunctions against the defendants, preventing them from doing the same thing.

 Peter McKenna, Partner at TLW Solicitors, specialists in financial mis-selling cases, said:

-If you think that you, a friend or loved one may have lost out financially after investing in any of the Park First companies mentioned above, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors for a free, no obligation discussion.
+If you think that you, a friend or a loved one may have lost out financially after investing in any of the Park First companies mentioned above, then please get in touch with one of the specialist financial mis-selling lawyers here at TLW Solicitors for a free, no-obligation discussion.

 Meet Peter, Peter is a TLW Partner and Director of the Financial Mis-Selling team.

 Peter is on hand to give you the best advice.

 - Never ask for any upfront payment.